Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

 The basic API call for all LCP partners is the member validation (MV).
 Applications on the LCP will submit an MV request to determine if a member exists and check the balance of a loyalty program member's account.

-The request body will contain a member's details (e.g. account ID, name) and depends on the MV **request** schema.
-The properties of the member details returned are defined by the MV **response** schema.
-Both schemas are configured by Points during the onboarding process.
+The MV is the only configurable call.
+As a Loyalty Partner, you define what data fields you receive and share with applications.
+An MV **request** body will contain a member's details (e.g. account ID, name) and an MV **response** confirms the validity of a member and may include additional member data.
+Data fields in both the MV request and response are specified in their respective schemas.
+During the onboarding process, Points configures these schemas on your behalf.

-The following parameters are included in MV requests:
+The following parameters are recommended for MV requests:

 <table>
   <thead>